mongodb/specifications/source/enumerate-databases.rst

 Drivers MAY report ``totalSize`` (e.g. through an additional output variable on the ``listDatabases`` method), but this is not necessary.

-Drivers SHOULD implement the ``filter`` option when implementing this method.
+Drivers SHOULD support the ``filter`` option when implementing this method.

 Enumerating Database Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~